 While our touring style of staying out late and getting up early doesn’t really necessitate DVC accommodations presently, but we won’t keep up this pace forever.
-When we slow down and have kids, I’m sure the amenities DVC offers will be vital.
-In the meantime, we still enjoy the nicer room and resort once every three or four trips.
-On those trips, we do slow down the pace to enjoy our resort.
+When we slow down, I’m sure the amenities DVC offers will be vital.
+In the meantime, we still enjoy the nicer room and resort every once in a while.
 The math worked for us, and so too did it increase our happiness.
 There are few pieces of mail I look forward to more than the Disney Files magazine, and hearing “Welcome Home” from the Cast Member at the front desk of our resort gives me an ear-to-ear grin every time.
 It may not work for everyone, but it certainly works for us.
 Hopefully this guide helps you determine whether it works for you!

 A lot of you reading this are probably either members who stumbled upon it while looking for Disney Vacation Club content, or prospective buyers weighing their purchase?
 What do you all think about Disney Vacation Club?
 Owners, are you happy with your purchase?
 Potential owners, how does this article impact your decision to buy?
 Share your thoughts in the comments!